Wow! you came here?! To be honest, I am rather flattered you're interested enough to read

 I am a Computer Programmer.
 I could also be called a Computer Analyst, Systems Manager, Technical Specialist, or Tech Support person.
 I have training in the computer languages: BASIC, FORTRAN, COBOL, Macro, RPG, Pascal, C, and Visual Basic.
 But all my professional experience as been using one form or another of BASIC.
 It's a living.

 My primary interest is Science Fiction.
 I have always been a SciFi fan.
 I grew up on the 50's SciFi classic movies and TV.
 I enjoyed Star Trek from the beginning.
 I really didn't identify myself as a Trekkie till '77.
 I started attending SciFi conventions and joined a Star Trek club in 1980.
 I have been involved in organized SciFi fandom since.
-I am a member of the United Federation of Phoenix (Star Trek & general SciFi Fan club), the Central Arizona Speculative Fiction Society, Inc. (CASFS), and the USS Matrix (an Internet based Star Trek fan club).
+I had been a member of the United Federation of Phoenix (Star Trek & general SciFi Fan club), the Central Arizona Speculative Fiction Society, Inc. (CASFS), and the USS Matrix (an Internet based Star Trek fan club).

 You may have noticed I have put a lot about myself up here for just about anyone to read.
 I am not that big on privacy.
 If you were trying to find me, at least you should know by now if you have the right person.
 And should we ever meet, it will make it easier to find common ground.